puffscoin/web3.js/docs/web3-eth.rst

 Note on checksum addresses
 =============================

-All Ethereum addresses returned by functions of this package are returned as checksum addresses.
+All PUFFScoin addresses returned by functions of this package are returned as checksum addresses.
 This means some letters are uppercase and some are lowercase.
 Based on that it will calculate a checksum for the address and prove its correctness.
 Incorrect checksum addresses will throw an error when passed into functions.